danhjun/ITE-253/README.md

 **SOA Record:**
 The Start of Authority (SOA) record is essential in any DNS zone.
 It defines the global parameters for the zone, including the primary DNS server responsible for the zone, the contact details for the domain administrator, the zone's serial number, and several timers relating to refreshing the zone:
-- **Primary DNS Server:** The server that holds the definitive versions of all records in the zone.
+- **Primary DNS Server:** The server that holds the definitive versions of all records in the zone
-- **Administrator Contact:** An email address (in a slightly altered format) for the zone's administrator.
+- **Administrator Contact:** An email address (in a slightly altered format) for the zone's administrator
-- **Serial Number:** A timestamp that changes whenever the zone file is updated.
+- **Serial Number:** A timestamp that changes whenever the zone file is updated
-- **Refresh Time:** How often secondary DNS servers should refresh their copies of the zone.
+- **Refresh Time:** How often secondary DNS servers should refresh their copies of the zone
-- **Retry Time:** How often the secondary should retry after a failed refresh.
+- **Retry Time:** How often the secondary should retry after a failed refresh
-- **Expire Time:** How long the secondary should wait before discarding the zone data if it can’t reach the primary.
+- **Expire Time:** How long the secondary should wait before discarding the zone data if it can’t reach the primary
-- **Minimum TTL:** The minimum amount of time that records should be cached by other DNS servers.
+- **Minimum TTL:** The minimum amount of time that records should be cached by other DNS servers

 **NS Records:**
 Name Server records identify the DNS servers responsible for maintaining a DNS zone.
 An NS record: